lukasmartinelli/pgclimb/README.md

 ## Supported Formats

 The example queries operate on the open data [employee salaries of Montgomery County Maryland](https://data.montgomerycountymd.gov/Human-Resources/Employee-Salaries-2014/54rh-89p8).
+To connect to your beloved PostgreSQL database set the [appropriate connection options](#database-connection).

 ## CSV and TSV